IBM/online_order_processing_during_pandemics/README.md

 # Use Watson Assistant to automate online order processing during pandemics

-How do we stop panic amongst people of hoarding essentials during lockdown?
-How do we enable people to procure essentials through digital mode?
+How do we keep people from hoarding essential items during a pandemic and a lockdown?
+How can people get essential items through a digital mode?

-Nowadays, its a bit risky to visit a supermarket for grocery shopping given the social distancing factor. **Our solution offers you online shopping of essentials at your fingertips to manage your needs effortlessly.**
+Today, because of social distancing and other issues it can be risky for some people to shop for essential in person.
+This code pattern helps with this issue by giving people an online option to shop for essential items.

-In this code pattern, we build an AI-powered backend system that can take the daily essentials orders through online mode.
-The system processes the incoming text request by converting it to formatted orders list.
-An effective way of processing the information quickly.

-This AI powered backend system can be later connected to the inventory database for optimising supply chain management.
-This solution will be applicable for various domains such as healthcare, retail for ordering medicines and daily essentials (groceries), etc.
+In this code pattern, learn how to build an AI-powered back end system that can take the daily essentials orders through an online mode.
+The system processes the incoming text requests by converting them to formatted orders lists.
+Then, this system can be connected to the inventory database for optimizing supply chain management.
+This solution can be applied to various domains, such as ordering medicine and ordering groceries.

 When the reader has completed this Code Pattern, they will understand how to: